AsePlayer/Multiplayer-Chat-System/README.md

    ```

 2. **Running the Server**
-   Navigate to the `Executables` folder and run the `Server.console` executable.
+   Navigate to the `Builds` folder and run the `Server.console` executable.
 This will launch the dedicated server.

    **Important**: Always launch the server using `Server.console` instead of `Server` to ensure you can easily shut it down when needed.